agiordan101/codingame_chess/README.md

 - Refactor & Improvments :

-    * Create 10 private vars : Opponent pieces | turn_pieces
-        - Assing them at each new turn
-        - Simplify find_move()
-            * Factorize opp_case_func and EMPTY_cell tests
-            * Factorize edge tests
     * Board::Board() parsing protection from invalid FEN
         - REgex to valid chess FEN ?

-- Optimizations :

-    * Use copilot to optimize
-    * Opti castle loops
-    * not legal moves - on apply
-    * Board :
-        - _filter_non_legal_moves():
-            - Do not find the king through iterating over the board for each moves.
-                Should save the king position.
-        - find_move():
-            - Create move in order of piece values

 ## Versionning